stomaybay/NeptuneCracked/README.md

 <p align="center">

 ```
-  ⭐ Selling the license key + the tool for 3$
+  ⭐ Selling the the tool + key for 3$ 🟢
      Add me on discord: Asuz#7022

      The license key is the key for it to WORK
-    It will ask for key you copy AND paste it ⭐
+     It will ask for key you copy AND paste it
+     Key only work for one devices
+     And Free Updates file everytime i UPDATE
+     ⭐
 ```
 </p>